A new goodness of fit test for normal distribution based on Stein's characterization

-For testing the above hypothesis first we define a departure measure which discriminate between null and alternative hypothesis.
-Consider $ \Delta(F)$ given by In view of Theorem 1, $\Delta(F)$ is zero under $H_0$ and not zero under $H_1$.
-Hence $\Delta(F)$ can be considered as a measure of departure from the null hypothesis $H_0$ towards the alternative hypothesis $H_1$.
+For testing the above stated hypothesis, first we find a departure measure which discriminate the null and alternative hypothesis.
+For this purpose, we consider $ \Delta^*(F)$ given by In view of Theorem 1, $\Delta^*(F)$ is zero under $H_0$ and not equal to zero under $H_1$.
+Hence $\Delta^*(F)$ can be considered as a measure of departure from $H_0$ towards the alternative hypothesis $H_1$.

-As our test is based on U-statistics, we express $\Delta(F)$ as an expectation of the function of random variables.
+We propose a test based on U-statistics.
+Hence, we write $\Delta^*(F)$ as an expectation of the function of random variables.
 Consider